Skip to main content

 Stay Informed

-Sign up for email updates from the Student Loan Advocate to receive info about future webinars and other important student loan announcements and news.
+Sign up for email updates from the Office of Student Loan Advocacy to receive info about future webinars and other important student loan announcements and news.

 To ask questions about your loans (including PSLF and other types of forgiveness) or file a complaint, use the Washington State Student Complaint Portal.

-Our Student Loan Advocate will be happy to help you.
+A member of our Student Loan Advocacy team will be happy to help you.

 • Income-driven repayment (IDR).